 AdvanceOnline Solutions is the provider of this OSHA Outreach Training Program online course.

-Employers who have trained their workers with the OSHA Outreach Program for Construction have seen reductions of up to 66% in lost-time injuries.
-This 10-hour construction safety course is the online version of that successful program and is intended to provide instruction on a variety of general construction safety and health standards.
+Each year, more and more employers train their workers with the OSHA Outreach Program for general industry.
+This 10-hour general industry course is the online version of that successful program and is intended to provide instruction on a variety of general safety and health standards.
 As an OSHA 10-hour course, you are expected to spend a minimum of 10 hours in the course.

 OSHA recommends Outreach Training Program courses as an orientation to occupational safety and health for workers.
 Workers must receive additional training, when required by OSHA standards, on the specific hazards of their job.